Computer Technician Networking Specialist

 to Pass the CompTIA A+ Certification Exam

-The Computer Technician Networking Specialist program is designed to prepare computer networking students for entry-level positions in the fields of electronics, computer technology, and networking.
+The Computer Technician Networking Specialist training program is designed to prepare computer networking students for entry-level positions in the fields of electronics, computer technology, tech repair and networking.
 Computer Technician Networking Specialist students build their own computers and use them in the learning process.

 Computer networking students spend half their time in a hands-on, practical lab environment which emphasizes the material covered in lecture and through homework.
 They learn to use tools, assemble electronic circuits, and read schematic diagrams.
 The use of test equipment, such as multimeters and analog/digital lab trainers, assists computer networking students in circuit analysis.